 Land was not only a brilliant inventor, but a business pioneer.
-When he faced stiff competition for scientific talent, he hired women from Smith College’s art department and sent them to science classes.
-After Martin Luther King, Jr., was assassinated in 1968, Land took Polaroid to the forefront of the affirmative action movement.
+When he faced stiff competition for scientific talent, he hired women from Smith College’s art department .
+Then he sent them to science classes.
+After the assassination of Martin Luther King, Jr., Land took Polaroid to the forefront of the affirmative action movement.
 He set the prototype for the successful Silicon Valley startup.
 Steve Jobs called Land his boyhood hero and inspiration.

 Edwin Herbert “Din” Land was born on May 7, 1909 in Bridgeport, Conn.
 His grandparents, Avram and Ella Solomonovich, had fled the Ukraine to escape anti-Semitism.
-When they arrived in the United States, they were told they had “landed.”
-They misunderstood and were registered as “Lands.”
+When they arrived in the United States, they learned they had “landed.”
+They misunderstood and registered themselves as “Lands.”
 Otherwise, the Polaroid Land Camera probably would have had a different name – and probably not Solomonovich.

 Girden’s enthusiasm for science and nature profoundly influenced the boys who attended Camp Mooween.
 He would wake them in the middle of the night to watch a thunderstorm and explain why it was the greatest show on earth.
 Or he’d point to a single fern and turn it into a fascinating story about history, dinosaurs and the origin of coal.

 The camp’s alumnae include Yip Harburg, who wrote Somewhere Over the Rainbow, and Julius Silver, a founder of Brandeis University and lifelong advisor to Land.
 Many of the camp’s alumni would return year after year for a reunion, well after Camp Mooween had disappeared.